iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 > 9. NPM

 This is an abbreviation for Node Package Manager.
 NPM provide functionality of pre-built code instead of starting from scratch.

+> 10. Pull request

+Help in submitting code contributions to a project where your working.